Mass shootings claim lives at gatherings over the July Fourth holiday

 The gunshots were fired from a dark SUV seen driving through the neighborhood, Parsons said, calling the shooting targeted.
 It was unclear if there was more than one shooter in the vehicle, and no arrests had been made, police said.

-On Monday night, a shooter in a bulletproof vest opened fire on the streets of Philadelphia, killing five people and wounding two boys, ages 2 and 13, before he surrendered, police said.
+On Monday night, a shooter in a bulletproof vest opened fire on the streets of Philadelphia, killing five people and wounding two boys, ages 2 and 13, before surrendering, police said.

 Three people were killed and eight others were injured when several men fired indiscriminately into a crowd of hundreds that had gathered in a Texas neighborhood after a festival in the area, authorities said.
 The shooting in the Fort Worth neighborhood of Como happened late Monday night, about two hours after the annual ComoFest ended.